WHO WE ARE

 Each summer C5 Texans engage in an intensive summer learning experience designed to provide them an opportunity to learn and practice skills in all five of the curriculum areas and to set them up for the next year of Pathway Learning in their community.
 The five Summer Signature experiences include:

-Road to College – Students plan and execute a 10 day tour of college in Texas and the surrounding states and explore college life and the admissions and scholarship application processes.
+Road to College – Students plan and execute an 8-10 day tour of college in Texas and the surrounding states and explore college life and the admissions and scholarship application processes.

 During the school year participants learn new skills and integrate the skills they have learned over the summer into their life at home and in their community through the C5 Pathways program, the year round community based program that supports and guides participants during the school year.
 C5 Pathways includes: group learning events, group project planning and individual responsibilities and coaching.